guardian/pan-domain-authentication/README.md

   See also [Customising error responses for an authenticated API]().

-Example code is not yet provided for web frameworks other than Play.
+Example Scala code is not yet provided for web frameworks other than Play.

 ### Customising error responses for an authenticated API